Shubh1hulk/study-abroad-platform/README.md

 Interactive dropdown component for the floating sidebar navigation.

 ### Hero Section
-Animated hero section with "We Give You Wings" tagline and call-to-action buttons.
+Inspiring hero section with "We Give You Wings" tagline and call-to-action buttons.

 ### University Cards
-Detailed university information cards with images, rankings, and program details.
+Comprehensive university information cards with images, rankings, and program details.

 ### Student Stories
-Testimonial cards showcasing successful student journeys.
+Authentic testimonial cards showcasing successful student journeys.

 ### Expert Consultants
 Professional profiles of education consultants with ratings and specializations.